 Inviting potential members as a guest is essential for the person to see what our Rotary Club is about, and also for members to meet the potential member.
 There is a protocol to follow for proposing new members.
 You can ask the current President/Secretary or a Past President/Secretary.
 Growing our Club in Rotary is one of our aims.

 Club guests, such as our guest speakers at a club meeting do not have to pay and are catered for by the Club.

 At a club meeting where a New Member is to be inducted, the club will pay for the meal of the New Member.Read more...

-Presently we are meeting at different places at 6:00pm for 6:30pm.
-Check our meetings area for the location for each week.
-The cost is $25 which includes a two course dinner unless we order off a menu.
+We meet at The Downs Club, Mylne Street, Toowoomba at 6:00pm for 6:30pm.
+The cost is $26 which includes a two course dinner unless we order off a menu.
 Our meetings are generally 1.5 to 2.0 hours duration.

 Please bring small change with you a $1 fine in the Sergeant’s section should he choose to fine you for anything that takes his fancy, fundraising and all in good fun!!!

 The venue Regents on the Lake is owned by all the Toowoomba Rotary Clubs and managed by a company Nakaru.
 Nakaru’s board is made up of one or two members from each club.

 When unable to make your own Club’s meeting, you are encouraged to make up at another Club.
 Please let the Secretary know of any such make ups.